What are forms of Cognitive Disabilities?

 Statistics Cognitive Disabilities

 The number of people suffering from cognitive disorders worldwide is extensive.
-About 3% to 19% of people above 65 are said to be prone to cognitive impairment; this number has probably something to do with age.
+Statistically speaking, about 3% to 19% of people above 65 are said to be prone to cognitive impairment.
+This number has probably something to do with age.

 A closer look at world stats shows that 16 million people living in the USA have one cognitive impairment.
 The causes were critically examined to mitigate the prevalence.
 It was therefore discovered that the most significant mental risk factor is age, especially from age 65.

-Looking at the statistics of persons suffering from a particular type of cognitive impairment, we discovered that about 50 million people worldwide are said to suffer from dementia, with about 10 million new cases each year (World Health Organization).
+Statistics taken from persons suffering from a particular type of cognitive impairment have shown that about 50 million people worldwide are said to suffer from dementia.
+Approximately 10 million new cases each year (World Health Organization).
 5.1 million Americans above the age of 65 are possibly having Alzheimer’s disease, which is the most common form of cognitive impairment among elderly persons.

 Most common accessibility design barriers faced by persons with Cognitive disorder while using the Internet

 Accessible design is introduced for people with disabilities; this varies from hearing to visual and physical disabilities.
-But one important part that shouldn’t be forgotten is people with cognitive disabilities.
+Forgetting people with disabilities shows a lack of empathy, in my personal opinion.
 Besides easy to understand the content, cognitive accessibility design should receive as much attention because it is equally important.

 Many web pages built without adhering to the W3C WCAG are challenging to navigate.
 This often prevents them from making fair use of the Internet and accessing needed information.
 Some of the barriers to web accessibility faced by people with cognitive disabilities are: